 Conclusion

 In this article, we demonstrated how to automate a WebGL-based website using AskUI.
 By relying solely on what is visible on the screen, AskUI can interact with canvas-based websites without requiring any selectors or tags.
-We walked through an automation case to visit a certain page of a website, click on non-DOM text elements, move the mouse cursor toward a bitmap text, and scroll on a specific bitmap text, all of which are common challenges when automating WebGL-based websites.
+We walked through an automation/testing case to visit a certain page of a website, click on non-DOM text elements, move the mouse cursor toward a bitmap text, and scroll on a specific bitmap text, all of which are common challenges when automating WebGL-based and canvas-based websites.
 With AskUI, you can easily automate even the most complex canvas-based user interfaces, providing a more efficient way to test and validate the user experience of your WebGL applications.